canada-ca/cloud-guardrails-O365/EN/07_Perform-Device-Hardening.md

 * [ ] Ensure that mobile device encryption is enabled to prevent unauthorized access to mobile data
 * [ ] Ensure that devices connecting have AV and a local firewall enabled
 * [ ] Ensure mobile device management policies are required for email profiles

-## Additional Considerations

-- [ ] Prevent any unauthorised devices from accessing sensitive business or personal information.
-- [ ] Ensure that users understand their responsibilities when using personal devices to access the data and services and the risks of sharing business data with unauthorised users

 ## Validation